 In 2016, the Mayor's Commission to Combat Poverty released One Good Job, A Strategic Plan to Cut Poverty in Half in Lancaster City by 2032.
 The plan includes recommendations to reduce poverty in four (4) distinct areas: Workforce, Education, Housing & Community.
-Additionally, the Mayor's Block by Block Strategic Plan identifies a "Sustainable Economy" as a cornerstone of the City's long-term development and seeks to create and maintain sustainable employment opportunities in the City and support familysustaining jobs that allow residents to grow and thrive as a measure to combat poverty.
+Additionally, the Mayor's Block by Block Strategic Plan identifies a "Sustainable Economy" as a cornerstone of the City's long-term development and seeks to create and maintain sustainable employment opportunities in the City and support family-sustaining jobs that allow residents to grow and thrive as a measure to combat poverty.

 In 2025, the City will continue its work to address pervasive housing and socioeconomic issues perpetuating generational poverty for low- and moderate-income families by designing and implementing HUD-assisted programming to further its strategic goals and decrease the prevalence of inequity and incidences of poverty.
-The following CDBG programs represent actions that the City will continue to take in 2025 to ameliorate intersecting conditions and issues sustaining poverty for the City's most vulnerable households in order to enact the necessary transformational change:
+The following CDBG programs represent actions that City will continue to take in 2025 to ameliorate intersecting conditions and issues sustaining poverty for the City's most vulnerable households in order to enact the necessary transformational change:

-1. The Critical Repair and Lead Hazard Control Programs: Specifically directed towards benefitting very low-, low-, and moderate-income households and homeowners, in an effort to preserve assets, increase property values, and maintain quality, safe affordable housing by providing the support necessary to address lead hazards and conduct emergency critical repairs at homes within the City's most poverty-stricken neighborhoods.

-2. The Health and Housing Social Worker Activity: This activity assists City residents in accessing affordable housing opportunities and provides the necessary support in helping to rectify and resolve corresponding social and health related issues negatively impacting housing stability in such a way that seeks to diminish housing insecurity created by poverty.

-3. The Proactive Housing Code Enforcement Activity: Proactive code enforcement efforts aimed at alleviating unhealthy and unsafe housing and building conditions in socioeconomically challenged areas of the City in an effort to maintain access to high quality, safe, and affordable housing to combat housing inequality and housing cost burden.

-4. The Fair Housing Services Activity: Furthering the provision and accessibility to quality, safe, and affordable housing through Fair Housing rights outreach, education, and support to reduce and help eliminate housing-based discrimination feeding the cycle of poverty.

-5. The Small Business Development Activity: Business education, training, mentoring, access to financial tools, and other technical assistance offered to lower-income City residents who wish to establish or expand microenterprise businesses.

-6. The Affordable Housing Development Solutions Activity: This activity will seek to facilitate solutions to the City's affordable housing shortage by collaborating with community service providers and developers to identify and implement housing projects that improve access to and availability of affordable housing for income-constrained City households to alleviate housing cost burdens that contribute to the perpetuation of poverty.
+- 1. The Critical Repair and Lead Hazard Control Programs: Specifically directed towards benefitting very low-, low-, and moderate-income households and homeowners, in an effort to preserve assets, increase property values, and maintain quality, safe affordable housing by providing the support necessary to address lead hazards and conduct emergency critical repairs at homes within the City's most poverty-stricken neighborhoods. - 2.
+The Health and Housing Social Worker Activity: This activity assists City residents in accessing affordable housing opportunities and provides the necessary support in helping to rectify and resolve corresponding social and health related issues negatively impacting housing stability in such a way that seeks to diminish housing insecurity created by poverty. - 3.
+The Proactive Housing Code Enforcement Activity: Proactive code enforcement efforts aimed at alleviating unhealthy and unsafe housing and building conditions in socioeconomically challenged areas of the City in an effort to maintain access to high quality, safe, and affordable housing to combat housing inequality and housing cost burden. - 4.
+The Fair Housing Services Activity: Furthering the provision and accessibility to quality, safe, and affordable housing through Fair Housing rights outreach, education, and support to reduce and help eliminate housing-based discrimination feeding the cycle of poverty. - 5.
+The Small Business Development Activity: Business education, training, mentoring, access to financial tools, and other technical assistance offered to lower-income City residents who wish to establish or expand microenterprise businesses. - 6.
+The Affordable Housing Development Solutions Activity: This activity will seek to facilitate solutions to the City's affordable housing shortage by collaborating with community service providers and developers to identify and implement housing projects that improve access to and availability of affordable housing for income-constrained City households to alleviate housing cost burdens that contribute to the perpetuation of poverty.

-7. The Department of Neighborhood Engagement (Public Service City Project Manager) activity: continues to actively pursue relationships with underrepresented populations in the City and grow relationships that foster increased communication among city residents, community leaders, and public administrators.